tpwo/pyzet/docs/README.md

 Let's start by initializing our zettelkasten repository:

     $ pyzet init
-    ERROR: config file at `/home/<your-username>/.config/pyzet/pyzet.yaml` not found.
+    ERROR: config file at '/home/<your-username>/.config/pyzet/pyzet.yaml' not found.
-    Add it or use `--config` flag.
+    Add it or use '--config' flag.

 Whoops!
 If you saw a similar error, it means that you also don't have a config file at this moment.